Mountainwatch | Travel Tips

-You only make the mistake of trying to snow-travel with a matched set of monogrammed trunks once before you realise, when it comes to getting to mountains in order to slide down them, convenience, practicality and simplicity are key.
-Sensible luggage is just one of a mired of tactics every snow-slider should adopt when heading off on a snow holiday.
+You only make the mistake of trying to snow-travel with a matched set of monogrammed suit-cases once before you realise, when it comes to getting to mountains in order to slide down them, convenience, practicality and simplicity are key.
+Sensible luggage is just one of a myriad of tactics every snow-slider should adopt when heading off on a snow holiday.
 Here are some are some of the others…

 4. Pack a sensible carry on.
 Here’s where we bring up the pen thing.
 Save two minutes of queue time by filling out the immigration form with your own pen, in the queue, rather than the provided pens, chained to the little tables.
 Also pack an empty water bottle and ask the flight attendant to fill it up once you’re onboard- goodbye dehydration.
 As to the rest of the gear you lug onto the plane, consider carefully.
 Books, magazines, emergency changes of clothing, snacks…do you really need them?
-Most airlines these days provide both movies and snacks on demand – if yours doesn’t, change carriers.

 5. Safeguard your boots.
 Slightly disregarding the previous points, if you have multiple flight changes and you’re not into the idea of rental boots, take your boots as carry on.
 If the airline accidently sends your luggage via Finland, they’ll cough up the cost of hire gear and you can score a more than decent demo board or pair of skis, but nothing will ruin your first powder day more than trying to ride in rental boots.